Azure/AVDSessionHostReplacer/README.md

             - `ImageReference`: Can be in the Provider/Offer/SKU or Id format for custom images.
             - `Location`: The region where the session hosts will be deployed.
 This is used when querying for the latest image version when using marketplace images.

-- **What happens to existing session hosts when I deploy the Session Host Replacer?**
+- **I just deployed the Session Host Replacer, now what?

-    Nothing, the Session Host Replacer will ignore the existing session hosts and create new ones to manage.
-You can include the existing session hosts in automation by setting the tag `IncludeInAutoReplace` to `True`.
-This tag is added to all VMs during the first run of the Session Host Replacer after deployment.
+    The Session Host Replacer runs every hour on the hour.
+You can manually trigger it by going to the FunctionApp > timerTrigger1 > Code+Test.

+    During the first run, the Session Host Replacer will download required PowerShell modules from the Internet which can take some time.
+Subsequent runs will be (much) faster.

+- **I changed my mind about some of the settings during deployment or I want to upgrade to the latest version, what should I do?**

+    You can simply redeploy the Session Host Replacer with the new settings or version.
+It will overwrite the existing deployment without any impact.

 - **How can I force replace a specific session host?**